 By getting the employee to sign a D796 mandate or use e-consent.
 This permission is effective for up to 3 years and allows us to check the driver’s status on the employer’s behalf with the DVLA as often as required during this period.

 This is where we come in.
 We make sure that all UK drivers are legally allowed to drive on company business by working with the DVLA to receive real time data for specific driver records.
 Our system then stores the licence data to the relevant driver record.
 What’s more we will actively manage your records thereafter, ensuring that expiration dates are flagged, schedules re-checks are made automatically and critical warnings or changes in drives risk profiles are notified to key personnel for action.

-If you do not hold an account and you wish to apply please Click here to email us or Call us on 01206 848425call us on 01206 848425, alternatively fill in the form below.
+If you do not hold an account and you wish to apply please Click here to email us or call us on 01206 848425, alternatively fill in the form below.

-If you have a question about our Driving License Checks Services please complete this form.
+If you have any questions please complete this form.